desert-planet/hayt/UPGRADE.md

     depends on D, and D is the package that needs to be rolled back.
 In this case, we may well have to locally fork A, B, and C just to control which version of D gets used.
+  * The following dependencies have been vendored in order to fix version
+    resolution:
+    * soupselect - The dependency on nodeselect has been changed from `>= 0.3.0`
+      to `~0.3.0` to prevent a newer version from being pulled in.
+    * wolfram - The dependency on nodeselect has been changed from `^ 0.18.0` to `~0.18.0` to avoid pulling a newer minor version.
+    * phantomjs - Changed dependency to `phantomjs-prebuilt@^2.1.16`.
+I meant to vendor this one, but accidentally pulled down the latest version and it at least installed correctly.
+We'll probably hit runtime errors, but I shall deal with that when we hit it.